Information

 If the pile on the floor looks exactly like the kibble that was in the bowl five minutes ago, your cat likely ate too fast or exercised immediately after a meal.
 However, pay attention to the shape.

 If the food is entirely undigested and comes up in a moist, tubular log, it was likely regurgitated from the esophagus before ever reaching the stomach.
-If it is partially broken down and mixed with fluid, it made it to the stomach before being rejected, pointing more toward gastric irritation or a food intolerance rather than just a “speed-eating” issue.
+If it is partially broken down and mixed with fluid, it makes it to the stomach before being rejected, pointing more toward gastric irritation or a food intolerance rather than just a “speed-eating” issue.

 Hairballs (The Cigar-Shaped Culprits)